IvanVassi/insurgency_research_model/README.md

     *   Population Curves (The classic "Growth, Decline, Abatement" curves).
     *   Propaganda Effort Levels.
     *   Troop Levels (showing the lag between Required and Actual troops).
-    *   **FIGURE 18:** A specific recreation of the "Troop Variation" graph from the thesis (Time 20-60), highlighting the oscillatory behavior of government troop adjustments due to delayed information.

 ## 7. Assumptions & Limitations
 *   **Closed System:** No external migration.